skeadlee/RestaurantProject/README.md

+This project can be found online here http://teamgrebi-restaurantapp.herokuapp.com/bookings

 ## Restaurant Booking System:

 You have been tasked to create a booking system for a brand new restaurant.
 The restaurant needs a way to book and arrange tables for customers who are booking over the phone.
 This system is for the staff to use.